Get expert tax and accounting help!

 State Income Tax Withholding

-Register as a withholding agent in each state where an employee works, then remit on the schedule the state assigns — monthly, semi-weekly, or based on prior-year volume.
+Register as a withholding agent in each state, then remit on the schedule it assigns, monthly, semi-weekly, or based on your prior-year volume.

 State Unemployment Insurance